dictionaria/pydictionaria/tutorials/submission-workflow.md

  - Use Markdown, wherever it is more convenient than HTML
  - Write in-line HTML anywhere else

+Note:  It is *not* necessary to manually create a table of contents, as the webapp will generate one automatically.

 [md]: https://daringfireball.net/projects/markdown
 [md-syntax]: https://daringfireball.net/projects/markdown/syntax